rhettg/agent/README.md

 ### Checks

-Checks are the response side of filters: it's a convinient way to intercept responses from the provider chain.
+Checks are the response side of filters: it's a convenient way to intercept responses from the provider chain.

 ```go
 func hasSecret(ctx context.Context, msg *agent.Message) error {